 However, if you don’t have any bald spot anywhere on your scalp, it means that your hair growth cycle is going strong and your hair is always growing.

 Your problem might be length retention which I will discuss later on.

 Frequently asked natural hair growth questions

-Now that I’ve broken down the science of hair growth, I now want to answer some frequently asked questions and address popular hair growth tips from a scientific point and practical point of view.
+Now that I’ve broken down the science of hair growth, I want to answer some frequently asked questions and address popular hair growth tips from a scientific and practical point of view.

 Why is my hair not the same length?

 I’ve had naturalistas ask why one part of their hair is longer than the other side.
 Some claim that their left side is shorter or longer than the other side.